 In Akihabara there were, as expected, lots of weeb shit.
 Comics, anime, souvenirs relating to those things, etc. There was also a huge 5-story arcade there, where I played a pretty cool rhythm game.
 5 buttons, pressable and rotatable, and a pedal for your foot.
-We spent a little too long in Akihabara for my taste, but P looked like he was enjoying himself so it’s ok.

-We left Akihabara and walked around aimlessly, at which point I started having concerns about being underplanned.
+After going to a bunch of shops, we left Akihabara and walked around aimlessly, at which point I started having concerns about being underplanned.
 I was a bit worried about that coming into the trip, because I’m more on the “plan more” side of the “plan everything vs totally wing it” spectrum.
 Fortunately, looking back, it largely worked out – I think that was the only afternoon where we seemed to literally have no idea what we were doing.

 In the evening we headed to Shinjuku, where we were supposed to meet up with a friend of Q’s for dinner.
 Her friend no-showed.